nextflow-io/training/docs/hello_nextflow/01_orientation.md

 ```

 **The `data` directory** contains the input data we'll use in Part 3: Hello Genomics, which uses an example from genomics to demonstrate how to build a simple analysis pipeline.
-The data are described in detail in that section of the course.
+The dataset is described in detail in that section of the course.

 **The file `nextflow.config`** is a configuration file that sets minimal environment properties.